Surah Naba Ultimate Dictionary: Key Arabic Terms Explained

 Thematic Context

-This connects to the surah’s theme of the clear and undeniable nature of the divine signs.
+This connects to the surah’s central theme of the clear and undeniable nature of the divine signs.
 The surah has laid out a powerful and a beautiful case for the truth, based on the clear signs in the universe.
 This verse shows that the crime of the disbelievers is a direct and an “utter” denial of this clear evidence.
 The theme is one of a profound and a tragic blindness.
 The signs are clear, but their denial is total.

 Modern & Comparative Lens